emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 # 🧼 Data Cleaning in Excel <a name="excel-cleaning"></a>

 I began with raw `.csv` files from the FitBit Fitness Tracker dataset.
-In Excel, I:
+After taking a look at the datasets I decided to include the following in the analysis:

+-Insert files here

+Files not included:

+-Insert files here
+  give explanation in why not included
+-Insert files here
+  give explanation on why not included

+Moreover, in Excel I completed basic cleaning including:

 - Removed null and duplicate values
-- Renamed columns to consistent `snake_case` format
-- Converted `datetime` columns for compatibility
+- Converted `datetime` columns for compatibility into SQL
-- Manually inspected entries for anomalies

-This prepared the data for SQL processing.
+- Used =COUNTA(UNIQUE() function to compare user ID counts across datasets

+The table below represents the a summary of the cleaning completed on Excel:

+TABLE HERE/screenshot

+I decided that the data was too intolerabel to continue processing on Excel other than the basic cleaning mentioned above.
+So I decided to move over to the BigQueary platform and continue analyzing the necessary data.
+Nonetheless, Excel was extremely helpful in providing the first step in cleaning the data.
+Overall, Excel provided a quick and straightforward way to clean the data during the early stages of processing.
+NOTE: Moving forward I will be processing the data by grouping similiar datasets by datatype (e.g., daily, hourly) to help keep things organized and simple.
+NOTE: After cleaning the proper data on excel the files were saved without the unnecessary "merged" title.
+For example 'dailyCalories_merged' was changed to 'dailyCalories' and so on.

 ---

 # 🧮 SQL Queries in BigQuery <a name="sql-queries"></a>

-The cleaned Excel data was uploaded to BigQuery for querying.
-Example queries below:
+The dataets I decided to upload into BigQuery were:

+-Insert file name here
+  give example why this was included

+I checked whether a smooth upload was successful using the a few quick queries:

+The new merged daily file: "" can now be uploaded into RStudio to further analyze the data.
+NOTE: I named this file 'dailyMerged.csv' I kept the 'merged' wordage here because that is more representative of the data (which we merged)

 ```sql
 -- Total steps per user per day